berzerk0/GitPage/CTF-Writeups/LazySysAdmin-VulnHub.md

 I’ve messed this process up before – so I always make a copy of the original text before trying any alterations.
 This also allows us to revert the plugin back to normal if we give ourselves another way in later.

-From `/usr/share/webshells/php/` I grab what I like to call the “monkey shell” and make a copy in my pentest directory.
+From `/usr/share/webshells/php/` I grab what I like to call the *"monkey shell"* and make a copy in my pentest directory.

 I know the plugin code already includes <?php and ?> flags, so I chop those off and edit in the correct IP and port information.